External Wooden Doors

 Durable wooden doors that exceed all expectations

 External doors separate us from the elements, and it’s important to choose a door that’s going to stand the test of time.
 Accoya delivers like no other wood.
 It performs better, lasts longer and holds the highest durability classification there is.
-The benefits of choosing Accoya don’t stop there, with compelling thermal insulation properties and excellent stability, meaning you door won’t shrink, swell, and jam like other doors.
+The benefits of choosing Accoya don’t stop there, with compelling thermal insulation properties and excellent stability, meaning your door won’t shrink, swell, and jam like other doors.
 That’s why the most discerning joiners in the UK work with Accoya as their material of choice for making beautiful, long-lasting wood doors.
-Whether you’re looking for an elegant wooden black door, blue door or even charred, Accoya is the perfect material for wooden external doors.
+Whether you’re looking for an elegant black wooden door, blue door or even charred, Accoya is the perfect material choice.

 Long lasting